Use code PERFMATTERS for an extra 10% off!

 Turn off other lazy loading solutions

 Make sure you aren’t using multiple lazy loading solutions at the same time.
 This can cause conflicts and things not to work properly.
 This includes lazy loaders in other optimization plugins and solutions like Cloudflare Mirage.
+Or page builders like Bricks.

 Image source showing as SVG code